 What We Do

 The SMAT program saw it first major response during Hurricane Katrina.
 Members of the MAHPC SMAT, and several other SMAT IIs and SMAT IIIs deployed to Waveland, Mississippi to provide a mobile field hospital for the area for over eight weeks.
 Other SMAT II members from across NC responded to Charlotte to assist with the reception of people and patients who had been evacuated from the Gulf area.
-The lessons learned from this response showed that equipment for mobile treatment facilities was needed to ensure NC could better support itself in the face of a similar event since NC is very prone to hurricanes.
-The result was the purchase and distribution of 8 Western Shelter Mobile Response Trailer Systems that included a 53’ trailer, which came with 6 Gate Keeper 19×35 tent systems each.
-The tent systems could be set up individually, or connected with each other, and included provisions for power, light, and HVAC.
-The trailer was also designed to double as staff billeting and a command post, and also carries the generator for the tent system.
+The lessons learned from this response showed that equipment for mobile treatment facilities was needed to ensure North Carolina could better support itself in the face of a similar event since the area is very prone to hurricanes.
+The result was the purchase and distribution of eight Mobile Response Trailer Systems that included a 53’ trailer, that came with six Western Shelter Gate Keeper 19×35 tent systems.
+The tent systems could be set up individually or interconnected , and included provisions for power, light, and HVAC.
+The trailer was also designed to double as staff billeting and a command post, and carries the generator for the tent system.
 The teams also received beds, medical equipment, and supplies to establish a 40-bed treatment facility.
-Over the years each team has made additions and adjustments to its system, equipment, and supplies to improve their capabilities and more fully support their specific service areas.
+Over the years, each team has made additions and adjustments to its system, equipment, and supplies to improve their capabilities and more fully support their specific service areas.

 MAHPC SMAT equipment is also frequently used to support regional healthcare facilities and providers during mass gatherings, facility maintenance or outages, or other situations.